 Young Investigator Award

 The IEEE Photonics Society Young Investigator Award was established to honor an individual who has made outstanding technical contributions to photonics (broadly defined) prior to his or her 35th birthday.
-Nominees must be under 35 years of age on Sept.
+Nominees must be 35 years of age or younger on Sept.
 30th of the year in which the nomination is made.
 Funding for this award is sponsored by the IEEE Photonics Society.
-The award consists of a certificate of recognition and an honorarium of $1000.
-The presentation is made at either OFC or CLEO, to be selected by the recipient.
+The award consists of a certificate of recognition and an honorarium of $2000.